 2.6 Board Evaluations; Assessing the Board's Performance.
-The Board shall conduct a self-evaluation annually.
+The Board shall conduct a self-evaluation annually, pursuant to which (a) each director shall evaluate the Board as a whole, (b) each member of the standing committees of the Board shall evaluate the committee(s) on which he or she serves, and (c) each director shall prepare an individual self-evaluation.
 The Nominating and Governance Committee shall be responsible for establishing the evaluation criteria and implementing the process for such evaluation.
 There should be regular, candid discussions between the Chairperson and Chief Executive Officer and the directors, individually and/or as a group, about how best to maximize each director’s contribution to the Board.
 The Chairperson of the Nominating and Governance Committee and the Chairperson and Chief Executive Officer should periodically discuss the Board’s performance and the contributions made by directors, with a view to making full and productive use of directors’ talents and improving the performance of the Board.

 3. COMMITTEE MATTERS